-Overall then it can be said that GSM security has been a success.
+GSM security is simple and elegant and, it can be said that GSM security has been a success.
 The security in GSM is modelled around anonymity, confidentiality, and authentication.

 Three proprietary algorithms are used to achieve authentication and confidentiality.
 The first algorithm A3 is used to encode a random challenge issued by the network to the user.
-The second algorithm A8 takes the output of the first algorithm and creates a key, which will be used by another algorithm A5 in the encryption process.
+The second algorithm A8 takes the output of the first algorithm and creates a key, which will be used by another- algorithm A5 in the encryption process.
 Anonymity is achieved by using temporary identifiers when the user logs onto the system.